archanaa2/digital-sky-docs/apis/uinApplicationEdit.md

-  "maxTakeOffWeight": "[maxTakeOffWeight property of the selected drone as float]", "maxHeightAttainable": "[maxHeightAttainable property of the selected drone as float]", "compatiblePayload": "[compatiblePayload property of the selected drone as string]" "droneCategoryType": "[droneCategory property of the selected drone which is one of ["MICRO", "SMALL", "MEDIUM", "LARGE"]]", "purposeOfOperation": "[purposeOfOperation property of the seleced drone as string]", "engineType": "[engineType property of selected drone as string]", "enginePower": "[enginePower property of selected drone as float]",
+  "maxTakeOffWeight": "[maxTakeOffWeight property of the selected drone as float]", "maxHeightAttainable": "[maxHeightAttainable property of the selected drone as float]", "compatiblePayload": "[compatiblePayload property of the selected drone as string]" "droneCategoryType": "[droneCategory property of the selected drone which is one of [MICRO, SMALL, MEDIUM, LARGE]]", "purposeOfOperation": "[purposeOfOperation property of the seleced drone as string]", "engineType": "[engineType property of selected drone as string]", "enginePower": "[enginePower property of selected drone as float]",